pivotal/mkdocs-pivotal-theme/README.md

 `requirements.txt` (in the `mkdocs` site) needs to be updated to reference the local copy.

-First, make sure that `mkdocs-pivotal-theme` is uninstalled, by running `pip uninstall -r requirements.txt` to uninstall everything.
+First, make sure that `mkdocs-pivotal-theme` is uninstalled, by running `pip3 uninstall -r requirements.txt` to uninstall everything.

 Now that you're working from a clean state, comment out `git+https://github.com/pivotal/mkdocs-pivotal-theme#egg=mkdocs-pivotal`